-Statewide Updates Influenza-like illness (ILI) remained low in the 2021-2022 influenza season.
-The proportion of visits due to ILI in North Carolina was below the regional and national baseline most of the season.
-There were 17 influenza associated deaths during the 2021-2022 influenza season, all adults.
-4,639 specimens submitted to the State Laboratory of Public Health (SLPH) and from PHE sentinel sites were positive during the 2021-22 season.
+Statewide Updates Influenza-like illness (ILI) increased in the 2022-2023 influenza season compared to the 2021-2022 season.
+Influenza cases showed an early increase from mid-October 2022 to early January of 2023.
+However, the proportion of visits due to ILI in North Carolina was below regional and national baselines for most of the remaining season.
+There were 196 influenza associated deaths during the 2022-2023 influenza season, including 3 pediatric deaths.
+Over 30,000 influenza tests, from PHE sentinel sites as well as the North Carolina State Laboratory of Public Health (NC SLPH), were positive during the 2022-2023 influenza season.
 A(H3N2) represented most influenza viruses subtyped during this season.
-The primary respiratory virus circulating during the 2021-2022 influenza season was SARS-CoV-2, the virus that causes COVID-19.
-Regional Updates The proportion of visits due to ILI in Region 4 was low most of the season with 2 notable increases: from mid-December to mid-January and an unseasonal increase in late spring.
+The primary respiratory viruses circulating during the 2022-2023 influenza season were influenza and SARS-CoV-2, the virus that causes COVID-19.
+Regional Updates The proportion of visits due to ILI in Region 4 was low most of the season with a notable increase from mid-October to early January.
 The regional baseline for ILI is 3.1%.
-National Updates The proportion of visits due to ILI nationwide was low most of the season except from mid- December to mid-January.
+National Updates The proportion of visits due to ILI nationwide was low most of the season except for an early increase from mid-October to early January.
 The national baseline for ILI is 2.5%.
 International Updates In worldwide influenza laboratories, seasonal influenza A viruses accounted for a majority of detections followed by influenza B viruses.
 More country specific details can be found here .